gitlapse/docs/source/v1/index.md

--v1/system ?status: Green for working, Red for system down,

 Errors return most relevant links to the documentation and IRC #channel for help.
 Gitlapse uses the STANDARD HTTP Status code aoviding the bitfall that most API providers do with custom Error messages that requires you to check it out.